Permissions and inheritance

 GitBook has a flexible permissions model that lets you have as much, or as little, control over permissions as you need.
 The permission model in GitBook is a role-based, cascading model.
-This means that you set a bunch of defaults, and then at any level of content, decide whether to inherit those defaults or not.
+This means that you set defaults and then, at any level of content, decide whether to inherit those defaults or not.

 Any time you create a collection or a space, you'll be able to set the type of inheritance you want.
 You have three broad options when setting the inheritance for a piece of content:

-Setting the inheritance to 'inherit' will make the space or collection inherit the roles assigned in the parent level content.
+Setting the inheritance to inherit will make the space or collection inherit the roles assigned in the parent level content.
 For top-level spaces or collections, this parent is the organization, so they would inherit the organization default roles.
-For spaces or sub-collections inside a collection, the parent will be the collection the content 'lives in'.
+For spaces or sub-collections inside a collection, the parent will be the collection the content sits within.

 You can also completely revoke access for any non-admin organization members at a space or collection level.
 This will hide the content from everyone except for admins and whomever created the space or collection.